 It’s absolutely never too soon to use couples therapy to help develop a strong, mutually supportive partnership.
 Most couples start to think about counseling when conflict arises, or problems develop such as:

 Couples enter therapy at very different stages in their partnerships.
 Sometimes engaged couples benefit from counseling before they get married, so they can openly talk about their values, differences of opinion, and expectations in a supportive environment.
 Some couples find they need help navigating major life changes, loss, illness or specific mental health struggles in the couple, family or extended family/community.
 Some couples come in to improve their relationships, and some come in times of high crisis or after losing hope, to see if they want to save or dissolve their partnership.

 Clients in open or polyamorous relationships can need help in coming up with mutually satisfying boundaries and need a place to sort through natural feelings of jealousy or insecurities that may surface.
 You may also need help navigating conversations with family and friends about the structure of your families.

 There isn’t a set formula for psychotherapy.
 Perhaps the most important thing that will happen for the couple in therapy is that they will be helped to truly be heard and to hear the other.
 Over time, each partner will become clearer on their needs and whether those can be met in the relationship.
 The therapist is not invested in helping to save or end the relationship, but rather in helping each of you figure out what you want.

 For many clients, therapy is a vehicle for remembering what originally brought you into a committed relationship, reimagining what kind of marriage you want to be in, and creating a new partnership with each other.

 Don’t wait.
-If you think you would benefit from couples therapy or marriage counseling, email or call Full Living: A Psychotherapy Practice in Philly, or schedule your free intake appointment online.
+If you think you would benefit from couples therapy or marriage counseling, email or call Full Living: A Psychotherapy Practice in Philly.

 If you would like to read more about issues related to this topic, please check out some of these blog posts.